joseph-ganderson/joseph-ganderson.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my site.
 I am a postdoctoral researcher at the Department of Social and Political Sciences, University of Milan, and Associate Lecturer in European Politics in the Department of Political Science at UCL.

 I work in the fields of comparative and international political economy, mostly covering British and European Union politics.
 My subject expertise lies in financial regulation/innovation, macroeconomic governance, European integration and the impact of Brexit on the EU.